M-E-Rademaker/MyDesk/ToolCollection.md

 ### Pandoc

 Pandoc is a universal markup language document converter written by John MacFarlane.
-You can pass any documents written in a markup language like LaTeX, Markdown, HTML, Microsoft Word (yes, behind the scenes Word is a markup language too!) to Pandoc and convert these from one format to another including different slide show formats, HTML code and pdf.
-Pandoc is not that easy to use (requires a command line) but as it is nicely integrate into [RStudio](https://www.rstudio.com/) via the RMarkdown package.
-Hence, there is usually no need to use it directly, although its good to know that it exists in case you need it.
+You can pass any documents written in a markup language like LaTeX, Markdown, HTML to Pandoc and convert these from one format to another including different slide show formats, HTML code and pdf (try it out yourself [here](http://pandoc.org/try/).
+Pandoc works best, however, if given a (R)Markdown file as input.
+Pandoc is not that easy to use (requires a command line) but as it is nicely integrate into the [RStudio](https://www.rstudio.com/) IDE via the RMarkdown package, there is usually no need to use it directly, although its good to know that it exists in case you need it.

 ### Knitr